Adolescence to Young Adult Licensure Program

 The Adolescent to Young Adult (AYA) Teacher Education program in Integrated Language Arts prepares students to prepare and deliver instruction that encourages critical thinking and problem-solving in the integrated fields comprising language arts disciplines, and adapt such instruction to accommodate the diverse learning characteristics and needs of adolescents and young adults they will teach.

-The teaching licensure program is a specialized option for undergraduate students who pursue a major in English integrated with a planned sequence of coursework and practica in professional education.
-By declaring and completing a second major in Education, the program leads to a Bachelor of Arts degree in English and recommendation for Ohio teacher licensure.
+A teaching licensure program is a specialized option for undergraduate students who pursue a major in English integrated with a planned sequence of coursework and practica in professional education.
+By declaring and completing a second major in Education, the program leads to a Bachelor of Arts degree in English and a recommendation for Ohio teacher licensure.

 While requirements for the regular English major, together with the University’s General Education Requirements, ensure that graduates will have an integrated foundation in the humanities and social sciences, determination of requirements for teaching licensure under this program has been specifically informed by the Ohio Department of Education Performance-Based Licensure Standards, revised teacher preparation guidelines adopted by the National Council of Teachers of English, and Ohio’s Model Curriculum in Language Arts.